lhbikos/ReC_MultivModel/docs/05-SimpleMed.md

 dfKim$ANX <- sjstats::mean_n(dfKim[, ANX_vars], 0.8)
 dfKim$CMI <- sjstats::mean_n(dfKim[, CMI_vars], 0.8)
 dfKim$REMS <- sjstats::mean_n(dfKim[, REMS_vars], 0.8)

+# If the scoring code above does not work for you, try the format
+# below which involves inserting to periods in front of the variable
+# list.
+One example is provided. dfLewis$GRMS <-
+# sjstats::mean_n(dfLewis[, ..GRMS_vars], 0.80)
 ```

 Now that we have scored our data, let's trim the variables to just those we need.